Our Story

 In August 2010, Prana Yoga Center moved into its current home at 321 Stevens Street in downtown Geneva—a space that allowed the studio to fully expand and evolve.

-For the first time, Prana had a dedicated, self-contained environment.
-With front and back entrances, a welcoming lobby, two bathrooms, and ample on-site parking.
-The experience became more accessible and easeful for students.
-The new space also introduced two studios—the Purple Studio (with infrared heat) and the Green Studio—along with a cozy Buddha Lounge for gathering and reflection.
+For the first time, Prana had a dedicated, self-contained environment with front and back entrances, a welcoming lobby, two bathrooms, and ample on-site parking.
+The experience became more accessible and easeful for students. a welcoming space to practice and connect.

 Growing with the Community